Information for Prospective Artists- Seeking Applicants!

 COMPAS Teaching Artists connect with community members through performances, workshops, residencies and professional development.
 Programs take place throughout the state during school hours, after school, during the evening and on weekends.
-Locations include schools, libraries, senior care centers, events, youth programs and other community sites.
+Locations include schools, libraries, older adult living facilities, parks & rec, festivals, youth programs and other community sites.

-Teaching Artists are paid competitively for workshops and residencies, and performance fees are set by artist.
-We are most interested in artists who teach art forms or represent cultures or communities that are not our current roster or represent a gender working in an art form that is not represented on our roster.
+COMPAS Teaching Artists are paid competitively for workshops, residencies, and performances.
+Workshop and residency payments are the same across all artists.
+Performance payments are set by the artist/ensemble.
+We are most interested in artists who teach art forms or represent cultures or communities that are not on our current roster.

 Application and Selection